-&lt;sup>64 See also Recital (143) GDPR.
+68 See also Recital (143) GDPR.
 See further Section 8 (Judicial remedies).

-Article 65(6) GDPR.

-&lt;sup>66 An obligation of professional secrecy is also imposed on the staff of the EU institutions by the Staff Regulations and on the staff of the EDPS, including the EDPB Secretariat, also by Article 56 of Regulation (EU) 2018/1725.
-An of the EDPB binding decision may need to be redacted in order to avoid disclosure of information covered by professional secrecy.
-The Secretariat will evaluate the need to redact such elements on the basis of EU law and the case law of the CJEU.

-60. The EDPB will also publish the final national decision(s) in its register, taking into consideration possible restrictions under national law of the competent supervisory authority concerning the publication of its decisions.
+- should inform the Secretariat of the date on which notification of the national decision is expected to take place, preferably at least one day in advance. - 59.
+Article 339 TFEU requires the members and staff of the EU institutions not to disclose information of the kind covered by the obligation of professional secrecy, in particular information about undertakings, their business relations or their cost components70.
+As a consequence, some portions of the EDPB binding decision may need to be redacted in order to avoid disclosure of information covered by professional secrecy.
+The Secretariat will evaluate the need to redact such elements on the basis of EU law and the case law of the CJEU71. - 60.
+The EDPB will also publish the final national decision(s) in its register72, taking into consideration possible restrictions under national law of the competent supervisory authority concerning the publication of its decisions.
 Where such restrictions apply, the SAs should inform the Secretariat of any such restrictions.